Boxwood petanque ball Good to know

 In the region, the vegetation being less dense than in the forest and therefore the sunshine more pronounced, the boxwood which grew in the form of a bush was very widespread.
 For the manufacture of these petanque balls, it is then the roots of the boxwood which have been acclaimed for their very great hardness.

-Shaped on a wood lathe by the men at first, they were then covered with nails by women called “the ferrous ones”.
+First shaped on a wood lathe by men, they were then covered with nails by women called “les ferreuses”.
 Several types of nailing have developed over time.